Jordy51/DeliveryEstimationService/README.md

     ```

 3. **Install Dependencies:**
-   Ensure you have Python installed, then install the required packages:
+   Ensure you have Docker installed, then run:
     ```bash
-    pip install -r requirements.txt
+    docker compose up
     ```

 ## Usage